🖥️ BatchPrintGTIN.com is optimised for desktop — for the best experience, open on a laptop or desktop browser.

 Attendee Check-In Badges

-A lanyard badge with a unique QR code per attendee is the fastest way to process check-in at an event entrance.
-Staff scan the code with a handheld scanner or smartphone; the check-in system marks the badge as used and optionally pulls up the attendee profile.
+A lanyard badge with a unique QR per attendee is the fastest way to process check-in.
+Staff scan the code with a handheld scanner or smartphone; the check-in system marks the badge as used.
 For conferences with 300+ attendees, this reduces entry queues from 20+ minutes to under 5 minutes versus manual name lookups.

 Session Access Control

-For multi-session or multi-track events, different attendees have access to different rooms.
-Encode the access tier in the QR code data or URL.
-A sponsor-tier badge QR encodes a different identifier than a general admission badge.
-Scanning at each session door validates the correct access level before entry.
+For multi-session events, different attendees access different rooms.
+Encode the access tier in the QR code data.
+A sponsor-tier badge encodes a different identifier than a general admission badge.
+Scanning at each session door validates the correct access level.

 Digital Tickets

-Email a PDF ticket with a unique QR code to each registrant.
+Email a PDF ticket with a unique QR per registrant.
 The code encodes a unique ticket ID.
-At the door, staff scan it and the system confirms validity and marks it used — preventing duplicate entry from forwarded emails.
-Generate all ticket QR codes at once from your registrant database export.
+At the door, staff scan it and the system confirms validity — preventing duplicate entry from forwarded emails.

-Exhibitor booths at trade shows often use QR codes for lead capture: an attendee scans the booth code, which opens a contact form pre-populated with the booth ID.
-Generate a unique QR per exhibitor in the same batch as your attendee codes, using the URL type pointing to your lead capture form.
+Exhibitor booths use QR codes for lead capture: an attendee scans the booth code, which opens a contact form pre-populated with the booth ID.
+Generate a unique QR per exhibitor in the same batch as your attendee codes.

-A QR code on the screen at the end of each talk or session that scans to a feedback form increases completion rates significantly compared to email-based surveys sent the following day.
-Generate one QR per session URL, print them on A5 tent cards placed on each seat.
+A QR code on screen at the end of each talk that scans to a feedback form increases completion rates significantly.
+Generate one QR per session URL, print on A5 tent cards placed on each seat.

 Building the Attendee CSV